sanyuered/WeChat-MiniProgram-AR-TFJS/README.md

 You may replace the default url of a image for 2D mask.

-File: /package_face_2d_mask/pages/photo/photo.js and camera/camera.js
+File: /package_face_2d_mask/pages/photo/photo.js and /package_face_2d_mask/pages/camera/camera.js

 ```javascript
 // a url of sprite image
 const modelUrl = '../../utils/cat_beard.png';
 ```

-## How to put a 3D model or a image on other positions of a face
+## How to put a 3D model or a image on an other position

 This is a map of the 486 keypoints of a face.